SBhujangari/react-flask-starter/README.md

 Second terminal: Run npm run start-flask-api

 This is a simple flask react app.
-For demonstration purposes, it displays an unformatted version of time.
+To demonstrate the api, there are some functions inside api.py.
+There is a file upload functionality.
+There is a time get functionality.
+There is a function that returns the params.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).